U.S. added 467,000 jobs in January despite omicron variant surge

-The data in the new report is believed to be heavily affected by distortions from the virus, and there are signs the labor market has improved markedly since mid-January.
+The labor market’s participation rate, a critical measurement that has never fully recovered from losses during the pandemic’s earliest days, also went up significantly, to 62.2 percent from 61.9 percent.
+That shows more people are reentering the labor force, looking for work.

+Average hourly earnings increased by 23 cents on the month to $31.63, up 5.7 percent over the last year.
+However, those gains for many people have largely been wiped out by rising prices from inflation.

+The data was collected during a tumultuous period.
 Nearly nine million workers were out sick around the time the survey was taken, and some of them could have been counted as unemployed based on the way the survey is conducted.
 With such high levels of infection in many parts of the country, it is likely that many businesses also paused hiring.

 January is traditionally a weak month for employment when retail and other industries shed jobs after the holiday season.
 Economists say that seasonal adjustments made to the survey’s data to account for this have the potential to distort the survey in the other direction, given that the holiday shopping boom appeared to take place earlier this year than typical.